pulp-bio/biogui/README.md

 #### Interface with board

-To enable the communication between the GUI and a board, one must provide a Python file with the following specifications:
+To enable communication between the GUI and a board, one must provide a Python file with the following specifications:

 - `packetSize`: integer representing the number of bytes to be read;
 - `startSeq`: sequence of commands to start the board, expressed as a list of bytes;